Franciszek Czapek

-Franciszek Czapek (František Čapek, French: François Czapek; 4 April 1811 – disappeared 1871) was a master watchmaker and partner of Antoni Patek in Patek, Czapek & Cie.
+Franciszek Czapek (František Čapek, French: François Czapek; 4 April 1811 – disappeared 1871) was a Czech master watchmaker and partner of Antoni Patek in Patek, Czapek & Cie.

 Biography

 Czapek was born on 4 April 1811 in Semonice (now part of Jaroměř), Bohemia, the son of Jan Czapek and Catherine, née Walaschek.
 He took part in the Polish November Uprising as a soldier of the National Guard, in Warsaw.

 After his arrival in Geneva, Switzerland (1 July 1832) he gallicised his name, thus becoming François Czapek.
 In 1834 he created the firm Czapek & Moreau with local Swiss watchmaker Moreau, from Versoix.
 On 22 October 1836, François Czapek married Marie, the daughter of clock and watchmaker Jonas Pierre François Gevril de Carouge (1777–1854).